loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 === Polymorphic Lambda Calculus

 System F is a typed lambda calculus that introduces universal quantification over types @girard1972systemf.
-It was first discovered by logician Girard in 1972 (System F) and in 1974 by computer scientist Reynolds (Polymorphic lambda calculus).
+It was independently discovered by logician Girard in 1972 (System F) and in 1974 by computer scientist Reynolds (Polymorphic lambda calculus).